 After an accident, the insurance company may try to get you to sign a statement or other paperwork that says you accept their offer.
 Don’t sign anything and don’t deposit a check until you’ve spoken to an attorney.
 Once you sign a release, the insurance company will not pay you any additional compensation—even if you discover that you require additional treatment or discover that you have a permanent disability that will prevent you from earning as much income as before the accident.
 We want you to reach maximum medical recovery before we begin negotiating a settlement with the insurance company.
 This is the only way to ensure you receive the compensation you truly deserve.

 Our Pennsylvania Personal Injury Attorneys Are Here for You

-Contact Handler, Henning & Rosenberg LLC today to find out more about our firm and how we can help you get the settlement you deserve for your personal injury claim.
-We represent clients in Harrisburg, York, Hanover, Carlisle, Lancaster, Schuylkill County, and across the surrounding areas in Pennsylvania.
+How long will it take to settle your personal injury claim?
+Contact Handler, Henning & Rosenberg LLC today to find out more about our firm and how we can help you get the settlement you deserve.
+We represent clients in Harrisburg, York, Hanover, Carlisle, Lancaster, Schuylkill County, and the surrounding areas in Pennsylvania.